This is a list of the most Frequently Asked Questions (FAQs) about our accommodation and tenancy terms and conditions.

 Full time students are exempt from paying Council Tax.
-To live in our accommodation you must be a full time student and provide Council Tax Exemption Certificates and/or Student ID covering the period of tenancy. accommod8 will apply for a full exemption on the property.
-If Council Tax is chargeable on the property due to a change in status it is the responsibility of the tenants.
+To live in our accommodation you must be a full time student and may need to provide Council Tax Exemption Certificates and/or Student ID covering the period of tenancy. accommod8 will apply for a full exemption on the property.
+If Council Tax is chargeable on the property due to a change in student status becomes the responsibility of the tenants.

 What if we need something fixed?

 All repairs and maintenance must be reported through the Tenant Portal.
 We will give you instructions on our out of hours arrangements when you move in to the property. accommod8 is responsible for all genuine repairs.
 Contractors will attend to reported repairs within reasonable timescales dependent on the nature and severity of the repair.